 1. Introduction

 The purpose of this Shiny Dashboard is to create an interactive sample size and power calculation tool that duplicates some of the functionality found in the Piface Java applet created by Russell V. Lenth (2006).
 The ability to use interactive sliders and text boxes to enter information allows the user to see in real time how certain inputs (significance level, effect size, power, etc.) affect outputs (required sample size or power).
-This allows the user to explore the relationships of variables and ultimately understand the calculations better.
+This allows the user to explore the relationships among variables and ultimately understand the calculations better.

 1.1 R and R Studio